MultiSafepay/docs/content/payments/methods/banks/bancontact/payment-flow.md

     autonumber
     participant C as Customer
     participant Mu as MultiSafepay
-    participant I as Issuer
+    participant CB as Customer's bank
     participant Me as Merchant

     C->>Mu: Selects Bancontact (QR) at checkout
-    Mu->>C: Connects to issuer (redirect only)
-    C->>I: Authenticates account/scans QR code and completes payment I->>Mu: Transfers funds
+    Mu->>C: Connects to customer's bank (redirect only) C->>CB: Authenticates account/scans QR code and completes payment CB->>Mu: Transfers funds
     Mu->>Me: Settles funds

 {{< /mermaid >}}

 {{< details title="Redirect flow">}}

-The customer selects Bancontact at checkout and is redirected first to a MultiSafepay payment page to select the issuer, and then to their online banking environment.
+The customer selects Bancontact at checkout and is redirected first to a MultiSafepay payment page to select their bank, and then to their online banking environment.

 See API reference – [Bancontact](/api/#bancontact).